Newsletters

 In this Newsletter, we show you how to enter the hidden Roadster diagnostic menu, previously reserved for only techs, to see how your main battery is aging.

-BACKSTORY The Roadsters came from Tesla with 4 locking keys, one on each wheel.
+The Roadsters came from Tesla with 4 locking keys, one on each wheel.
 With age, repeated use, and overzealous tire shop techs using impact wrenches (which these were never designed for), the keys eventually break.
-When they break, finding a replacement is a real challenge, and removing them without a key, is usually a…
+When they break, finding a replacement is a real challenge, and removing them without a key, is usually a carbide…

 Starting in fall of 2019, Tesla corporate began actively soliciting original Roadster owners if they wanted to sell their outright, or trade-in their car.